yuanlg/minecraft-ee-seymour-island/tutorials/task1.md

 Hit the **Next** button to continue.

 ## Step 2
-First, we need to get our agent to the sections that have been damaged (marked with screen).
+First, we need to get our agent to the sections that have been damaged (marked with green).
 Try using the ``||agent:agent move forward||`` and ``||agent:agent turn left/right||`` commands to position your agent above one of the green blocks.